-Hacking the Election: We Should Call Trump’s Bluff for a Watergate-Style Inquest: Bill Blum
+Hacking the Election: We Should Call Trump’s Bluff for a Watergate-Style Inquiry: Bill Blum

 After posting two more tweets claiming that Obama’s plan to wiretap him had been “turned down” by a court and that “a good lawyer” could “make a great case” against Obama—and roughly an hour before taking to Twitter again to blast Arnold Schwarzenegger for his ratings failures as the new host of “Celebrity Apprentice”—Trump compared Obama’s conduct to “Nixon/Watergate.”

-The next day, Trump’s dutiful press secretary, Sean Spicer, followed up on his boss’ pre-dawn meltdown, sending out a press release to underscore the “very troubling” nature of Obama’s alleged malfeasance.
+The next day, Trump’s dutiful press secretary, Sean Spicer, followed up on his boss’ pre-dawn meltdown, sending out a news release to underscore the “very troubling” nature of Obama’s alleged malfeasance.
 Spicer urged Congress to expand its existing probes into Russian interference in the election to include the question of whether “executive branch investigative powers were abused in 2016.”

 For once, I couldn’t agree more with President Trump.
 Although I suspect the last thing he, Spicer and the rest of the West Wing gang really want is a high-profile, Watergate-style inquest—note that Spicer concluded his March 5 announcement with the declaration that “[n]either the White House nor the president will comment further until such oversight is conducted”—this time we should support the chief executive, or, more accurately, call his bluff.